Effective: December 27, 2022

 In consideration of the mutual obligations set out herein, the parties hereby agree that the terms and conditions set out below shall be added as an addendum to the Master Terms to govern processing by 3DNA of all personal data processed by 3DNA or its sub-processors pursuant to or in connection with the Master Terms.
 Except where the context requires otherwise, references in this DPA to the Master Terms are to the Master Terms as amended by, and including, this DPA.
 All capitalized terms have the same meaning as set forth in the Master Terms.
 Except as modified below, the Master Terms shall remain in full force and effect.
 In the event of a conflict between this DPA and the Master Terms, the terms of this DPA shall control.

-This DPA takes the form of module two of the standard contractual clauses for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council adopted by European Commission decision of 4 June 2021 and published under document number C/2021/3972 (the “SCCs”), and the parties shall each comply with their respective obligations as set out in the SCCs and in this DPA.
-Should the SCCs be superseded, the parties shall amend this DPA to incorporate such updated clauses.
+This DPA takes the form of module two of the standard contractual clauses for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council adopted by European Commission decision of 4 June 2021 and published under document number C/2021/3972 (the “SCCs”) where the Customer is transferring personal data to 3DNA from the European Economic Area and the terms of Schedule 1 (UK Addendum) to such SCC where the Customer is transferring personal data to 3DNA from the United Kingdom (“UK SCC”).
+The parties shall each comply with their respective obligations as set out in the SCCs or UK SCC as applicable and in this DPA.
+Should the SCCs or UK SCC be superseded, the parties shall amend this DPA to incorporate such updated clauses.

 Controller to Processor